 - Proficiency in InDesign and Photoshop and knowledge of graphic design a huge plus.

-Hours: ~5-15 hours/week.
+Hours: 45-55 hours/month (~10-15 hours/week).
 (The weeks when you’re attending workshops to create content, the hours will be higher, and the weeks when you’re primarily focused on maintaining our social media presence, the hours will be lower.)

 Must have some availability during business hours, during evenings, and on weekends.
 (This availability can change from week to week.)

-Pay: $800/month (plus coverage of conference/event fees and unlimited free cooking workshops).
-You will be a part-time employee--not a 1099 independent contractor and send an invoice each month with the actual hours worked.
+Pay: $20/hr (plus coverage of conference/event fees and unlimited free cooking workshops).
+You will be a 1099 independent contractor and send an invoice each month with the actual hours worked.

-Start Date: Early January 2019 (with maybe a meeting or two in December, if the timing works out).
-Compensation this position is PAID: stipend How to apply Please click here to sign in and view application details.
+Start Date: Early April (with a few meetings before then, if the timing works out) Compensation this position is PAID: hourly, $15/hr or more How to apply Please click here to sign in and view application details.